 Nobody enjoys paying taxes.
 Yet, the majority of voters have no problems with sending the same old rank and file politicians to Washington to continue the usual business of tax and spend policies.
 I’d like to say “if you elect me, I will lower your taxes”, but I can’t.
 If we can’t agree on cutting spending, then how can we even hope for a reduction of our taxes.
 You may find some satisfaction in knowing the tax rate for the most wealthy individuals and corporations climbed from 35% to 39.6%, but that won’t help our financial situation much.
 Though it’s nice thought knowing that JayZ and Miley Cyrus will be paying more, somehow I just know that we’ll be paying just that much more for the products and services we purchase.

 In a responsible world without borrowing and printing capabilities, the truth is quite simple: more government spending equals more taxes you pay and less spending equals less taxes.
 Here’s what I can promise were I to be elected - I will vote heavily on the less spending side, starting with the most recently added new spending.
 So if the government program you’re benefiting from now, existed say 10 years ago, you’ll probably not feel that much of a pinch.
-Any new spending will be paid by real tangible current spending decreases.
+Any new spending will be paid by real tangible current spending reductions.
 It is possible to bring our taxes down, but we’re going to have to pull together and make some tough sacrifices in order to see some results.

 From the Office of the United States Trade Representative, trade agreements can create opportunities for Americans and help grow the US economy.
 I believe this ‘opportunity’ may or may not be the case for everyone, which may lead to inequalities that may not have been present when enacted.
 Such was the case with NAFTA, which my blue collar union friends love to bring up, to which I maintain it was passed with a Republican Congress and signed into law by Democrat Bill Clinton.
 I feel that in an open free trade society such agreements may be antiquated, unnecessary and extremely hard to fairly enforce.
 Yet, without them it could lead to an inflow of exploitively low priced products that would lead to an even more complicated balancing of duties and tariffs.
 I believe before any such agreements are entered, there needs to be a clear understand of who the benefiting winners are, the potential losers, and all costs and potential gains to the American people.
 The Trans-Pacific Partnership (TPP) is one of those disgraceful secretive deals.
 I am extremely reluctant to favor any free trade agreements.